This shows grade level based on the word's complexity.

-any of several small, gregarious cetaceans of the genus Phocoena, usually blackish above and paler beneath, and having a blunt, rounded snout, especially the common porpoise, P. phocoena, of both the North Atlantic and Pacific.
+any of several small, gregarious cetacean mammals of the genus Phocoena, usually blackish above and paler beneath, and having a blunt, rounded snout, especially the common porpoise, P. phocoena, of both the North Atlantic Ocean and the Pacific Ocean.

-- any of several other small cetaceans, as the common dolphin, Delphinus delphis.
+any of several small cetacean mammals, as the common dolphin, Delphinus delphis.

 (of a speeding motorboat) to leap clear of the water after striking a wave.

 (of a torpedo) to appear above the surface of the water.